Data Fetch steps are color-coded blue in the visual editor. Data fetch Steps consist of all of the HTTP Requests and the Database Connector step.

 firstRequest you could reference the status for that request using the variable name

 URL Params are key-value pairs.
 URL parameters can be added to the request by clicking the + under the URL Params tab.

 Headers are key-value pairs that can be added to your request.
 RapidAPI testing includes a standard list of header keys to choose from and also supports entering a custom key.

 The request Body option is available on every HTTP request except GET.
 RapidAPI Testing supports the following four forms of body parameters: form, json, text, and graphql.

 The Options tab allows you to select the length, in seconds, to wait for a request timeout.

-Certain test scenarios may require you to pull information directly from your database into RapidAPI Testing.
+Specific test scenarios may require you to pull information directly from your database into RapidAPI Testing.
 For example, you may want to validate that a GET request returns information that is consistent with what is in the database.
-Another example might be that you want to use data that closely matches your real-world records as test data.
+Another example might be using data that closely matches your real-world records as test data.

 RapidAPI Testing supports these scenarios through a “Database Connector” test step.
 In summary, this step allows you to do the following.

-- Run a query against your database (you will supply the database information, and credentials, and query).
+- Run a query against your database (you will supply the database information, credentials, and query).

 - Use the query results as data for your subsequent test steps.

 - Microsoft SQL Server